eapache/wof_alloc/README.md

 this, so I added a layer on top to make it possible.
 The primary principle was the same (allocate sequentially out of big blocks) with a bit of extra magic.
 Allocations were still fast constant-time, and frees were as well.
-Large parts of that design are still present in this one, but for more details see older versions of this file from git or svn.
+Some parts of that design are still present in this one.
+For more details see older versions of the wmem block allocator from Wireshark's subversion repository.

 Version 3 of this allocator was written to address some issues that eventually showed up with version 2 under real-world usage.
 Specifically, version 2 dealt very poorly with memory fragmentation, almost never reusing freed blocks and choosing to just keep allocating from the master block instead.
-This led to particularly poor behaviour under the tick-tock loads (alloc/free/alloc/free or alloc/alloc/free/alloc/alloc/free/ or ...) that showed up in a couple of different protocol dissectors (TCP, Kafka).
+This led to particularly poor behaviour under certain allocation patterns that showed up a lot in Wireshark.

 Blocks and Chunks
 -----------------